Chart Color Schemes

 Narre Warren North has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Looking at population projections moving forward, a population increase just below the median of Australian statistical areas is expected in Narre Warren North, with the suburb expected to increase by 596 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 6.1% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, the Narre Warren North (SA2) is expected to experience population growth just below the median of Australian statistical areas.
+By 2041, the area is projected to increase by 596 persons, reflecting an overall gain of approximately 4.1% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population